-The Go Art (Grafton Open) Art Exhibition was established in 2013 by Richard and Astrid Green and members of the Grafton High School Parents and Association Committee (P&C).
+The Go Art (Grafton Open) Art Exhibition was established in 2013 by members of the Grafton High School Parents and Association Committee (P&C).
 The idea behind the prize and exhibition was to be a platform for artists of the Clarence Valley and surrounds to showcase their work in a formal setting and also for students, both primary and secondary, to display their artworks created during the year.
-With community support and fantastic sponsorship from local buisness', the exhibition and prize has become an important part of the art scene and social calendar for Grafton and fundraiser for the school.
+With community support and fantastic sponsorship from local buisness', the exhibition and prize has become an important part of the art scene and social calendar for Grafton.

 The Exhibitions major prize is the 'Lewis Ellem Most Outstanding Art Award'.